danielbodnar/awesome-stars/README.md

 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [u-root/u-root](https://github.com/u-root/u-root) - A fully Go userland with Linux bootloaders! u-root can create a one-binary root file system (initramfs) containing a busybox-like set of tools written in Go.
 - [outline/outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
-- [netbootxyz/netboot.xyz](https://github.com/netbootxyz/netboot.xyz) - Your favorite operating systems in one place.
-A network-based bootable operating system installer based on iPXE.
 - [proot-me/proot](https://github.com/proot-me/proot) - chroot, mount --bind, and binfmt_misc without privilege/setup for Linux
 - [canonical/dqlite](https://github.com/canonical/dqlite) - Embeddable, replicated and fault tolerant SQL engine.
 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)